 Yep, I said campsite spying.
 Are you a campsite snoop?
 Do you enjoy seeing how other people are camping just as much as you enjoy the camping itself?
 You know, walking around the sites and checking out all the different get-ups: Jeeps with roof-top tents, converted school buses, tiny tents, circus tents, trailers with campers parked on top, mobile mini-mansions, old-school vintage campers, and futuristic pop-ups….
 The list goes on and on!

 And there’s no better place to be a camping spy than in a giant campground.
 The bigger the campground, the more camping families, get-ups, equipment, and gear!
 How about a campground with almost 800 sites?
 That’s a lot of campers!
 Whistlers campground in Jasper National Park is one such campground.
 Below, I’ll share why Whistlers makes a perfect family campground.

 Whistlers Campground in Jasper National Park

 I read somewhere that Whistlers Campground was the largest campground in Canada.
 I don’t know where I read that information and I can’t seem to find it again.
 But, I do know that Whistlers is a big campground!

-In 2017 Parks Canada’s brochures stated that there were 781 sites available at Whistlers.
-Jasper has 10 campgrounds, with 1956 campsites in total.
+According to Parks Canada, there are 781 sites available at Whistlers.
+Jasper has 10 campgrounds, with over 1900 campsites in total.
 The next largest campground in Jasper is Wapiti with 364 sites, and it’s just across the highway from Whistlers.

 As to be expected, with a campground this large, Whistlers has all the standard campsite amenities.
 This is the only campground with full hook-ups (if you’re quick enough to reserve them) on drive through sites.
 Whistlers also has running water, flush toilets, showers, organized programming, an amphitheater, playgrounds, and a fun nature play walking path.